MiuLab/TC-Bot/README.md

 # User Simulation for Task Completion Dialogues
 *An implementation of the dialogue agents and user simulation [Li et al. (2016)].*

 This document describes how to run the simulation and different dialogue agents (rule-based, command line, reinforcement learning).
+More instructions to plug in your customized agents or user simulators are in the Recipe section of the paper.

 ## Content
 * [Data](#data)